 You may have heard the term VPN used more and more frequently in recent years.
-VPN stands for Virtual Private Network, a VPN serves several purposes, including making online activities more secure.
+Short for Virtual Private Network, a VPN serves several purposes, including making online activities more secure.
 For that reason alone, we recommend that everyone use a VPN.

 In this post, we’ll delve into more detail about what VPNs are, how they work and what you can do with one.
 We’ll also provide some pointers for choosing the right VPN service, and tell you about some of the top-rated VPN providers.
 Let’s jump in!

 What is a VPN connection and how does it work?

 A typical VPN consists of a network of servers, typically dotted all over the globe, run by a VPN provider.
 When a user signs up for and connects a device to a VPN service, two major things happen.

 The key elements of a VPN connection are: